 Laurence Rockefeller, the son of John D. Rockefeller, Jr., bought this coastal property to build Dorado Beach, a luxury hotel and a nature sanctuary.
 It was transformed into a Ritz-Carlton Reserve in 2012.
 The 114 rooms on the property—all of which have ocean views—sit on 1,400 acres of stunning nature.
 You'll find coral reefs, tropical forests, and one mile of beachfront here, plus amenities and activities like a spa, tennis courts, a golf course, oasis-like pools, and 11 miles of walking trails throughout the grounds.

 The first Hilton hotel outside the U.S., the Caribe Hilton has been part of Puerto Rico's tourist scene for decades.
 It's the closest hotel to magnificent Old San Juan to offer guests beach access, meaning it's great for those who want to blend a city vacation with sun and surf.
-The hotel suffered damage from Hurricane Maria in 2017 and is set to reopen in May 2019 following a $100 million renovation.
+The hotel suffered damage from Hurricane Maria in 2017 and officially reopened in May 2019 following a $100 million renovation.

 Isla Verde Beach is a beautiful crescent of white sand fronting the of the Atlantic.
 Not surprisingly, it's ringed with hotels and resorts.
 Of these, the best is El San Juan, a Hilton-owned resort and a place that mixes history and old-school charm (it opened in 1958) with contemporary accommodations (after a $65 million post-Maria renovation) and some of the best nightlife on the island.
 But the direct beach access is the most undeniable draw to the hotel.

 Technically located in Carolina, just outside of San Juan, the Ritz-Carlton is an elegant resort that follows the curve of Isla Verde Beach.
 While you may be partial to the gorgeous pool where stone lions spout jets of water, you can't argue with those who prefer to relax with a good book under the shade of a coconut palm on the beach.
-The property closed after Hurricane Mari but is expected to reopen after renovations during the second quarter of 2019.
+The property closed after Hurricane Mari but is expected to reopen after renovations sometime in late 2019.

 There are many hotels along Condado Beach, the trendiest neighborhood in San Juan, but it's worth it to put the San Juan Marriott above the rest when it comes to its beach.
 Steps beyond its lovely pool, the beach gives way to calm, shallow waters, drawing in plenty of swimmers.
 The resort is a massive property with tons of entertainment, from the casino to five restaurants to a pool with a swim-up bar.